irkInvader/ordo_septenarius/_posts/letters/2014-09-21-letter_regarding_owls.md

 comments: true
 imagefeature: black_owl.png
 author:
-  name: The Dungeon Master
+  name: A fellow philanthropist
-  avatar: The_Dungeon_Master.jpg
+  avatar: bio-photo.jpg
 ---

 To the members of the _Societas Octonarius_,